Mbombela: Culture

 The city contains several entertainment venues, the most prominent being the Emnotweni Casino complex.
 The city has a civic centre (built in 1994) with a large theatre, which can be hired by both amateurs and professionals, but recently the centre has fallen into disrepair.

 Mbombela has its own version of concert in the park with annual performances by musicians in the Lowveld National Botanical Gardens.

-Several cultural and agricultural shows are hosted annually, including: